 Basic Traffic Rules While Riding:

 While riding on public roads, you are not the only one riding.
 There are other road users such as car drivers, pedestrians, and other bike riders whom you need to be aware of.
-Below are some of the basic traffic rules while riding a bike:
+Below are some basic traffic rules while riding a bike:

 - Always wear a helmet and ensure the pillion rider too wears a helmet.

 - Do not ride without mandatory documents such as DL, RC, Insurance Policy, PUCC and Medical or Fitness Certificate if required.